 The caveat is that Android users can’t initiate a FaceTime call, which makes it hard for some customers to contact your business.
 You’d have to create and send them a FaceTime link first, which adds extra steps and might not come off as very professional.

-FaceTime also doesn’t offer shared numbers or any other business features like auto-attendants, call transfers, or ring groups.
+FaceTime also doesn’t offer shared numbers or any other features like auto-attendants, call transfers, or ring groups.
 So it’s not a sustainable solution for handling customer calls for a growing business.

 Key features of FaceTime